Elvis at 90: King forever? – DW – 01/08/2025

 Elvis at 90: King forever?January 8, 2025

+The entertainment complex in Memphis, Tennessee, where Presley is buried, is a major enterprise.
+It regularly hosts certified auctions, fan club events, and, of course, birthday celebrations for the deceased star.

 This year is no exception.
 Presley, who passed away in 1977, would have turned 90 on January 8, and this will be marked by four days of events and concerts at Graceland.
-Also opening to the public is a new exhibition "90 for 90," which will run for a year and features 90 unique items that tell special stories from his life, such as a flight certificate for his dog.
+Also opening to the public is a new exhibition "90 for 90," which will run for a year and feature 90 unique items that tell extraordinary stories about his life, such as a flight certificate for his dog.

-Aside from his reputation as a widely impersonated singer around the world, Presley was inducted into the Rockabilly, Gospel, Country Music and Rock & Roll Halls of Fame, and his music hasn't seemed to wane in popularity over the years.
+Aside from his reputation as a widely impersonated singer worldwide, Presley was inducted into the Rockabilly, Gospel, Country Music and Rock & Roll Halls of Fame, and his music hasn't seemed to wane in popularity over the years.
 He's had more than 1 billion albums sold worldwide.
 So how did all this fame come about?

 From small-town boy to household name